 A short distance north of the Samuel Smith house is an outbuilding that historical archaeologist Dena Doroszenko uncovered in a preliminary achaeological survey of the Smith homestead site in 1984.

-A succinct overview of the history of the Colonel Samuel mith homestead site can be found in a the text of a one-page letter sent by large numbers of Long Branch residents in 2011 to Etobicoke-Lakeshore MPP Laurel Broten as part of an effort to ensure that Parkview School, where the archaeological remains of the homestead are located, remains in public hands.
+A succinct overview of the history of the Colonel Samuel Smith homestead site can be found in a the text of a one-page letter sent by large numbers of Long Branch residents in 2011 to Etobicoke-Lakeshore MPP Laurel Broten as part of an effort to ensure that Parkview School, where the archaeological remains of the homestead are located, remains in public hands.

 The barn that is seen at the far right in the middle photo from 1949 on this page is not clearly visible in the bottom photo from the early 1950s.
 Based on the available evidence, if one were to speak of three barns, they would be the three buildings that are clustered together at the southeast corner of the Smith homestead site as it appeared in the late 1940s and early 1950s.